ansible/awx/docs/docsite/rst/release_notes/relnotes.rst

 - Forks information no longer missing in running job details
 - Upon saving a schedule, the date chooser no longer changes to the day before the selected date
 - References to Ansible Tower are replaced with Automation Controller throughout the UI, including tooltips where documentation is referenced
-- Corrected translations for the Japanese Subscription settings screen
+- Corrected translations for the Japanese settings screen

 **Installation fixes specific to Automation Controller**: